 Non-Molestation Order To Protect Victims Of Domestic Abuse

-When we mention the term Non-molestation order many people are confused to its meaning and certainly don’t know how to go about getting one.
+When the term non-molestation order is heard many people are confused to its meaning and certainly don’t know how to go about getting one served legally.
 We’re here to help…

-A Non molestation order is the most common emergency injunction to forbid someone acting in a particular way.
+A non-molestation order is the most common emergency injunction to forbid someone acting in a particular way.
 It is designed to provide protection from a domestic abuser.
-It is a civil court order carrying the power of arrest – a penalty for breaking the order can carry a sentence of up to five years in prison.
+It is a civil court order carrying the power of arrest.
+A penalty for breaking the non-molestation order can carry a sentence of up to five years in prison.
 It acts as a powerful measure to prevent abuse now and in the future.